starkinfra/sdk-node/README.md

 starkinfra.language = 'en-US';
 ```

-Language options are "en-US" for English and "pt-BR" for Brazilian Portuguese.
+Language options are 'en-US' for English and 'pt-BR' for Brazilian Portuguese.
 English is the default.

 # Resource listing and manual pagination